Paul Denman: Career

 Denman is a right-handed bass player and rarely uses guitar picks.
 He often plays a MusicMan Stingray Bass with natural finish from 1978.

 Pride

 He was a member of the band Pride from 1981 to 1983, a creative Latin/Funk collection of seven musicians with diverse influences.
 The band comprised Nick Moxsom, Ray Saint John, Stuart Matthewman, Paul Anthony Cooke, Barbara Robinson, and Sade Adu.
 They had several notable performances beginning in 1982, including playing on a back of a lorry outside Le Beat Route in London and a performance at Danceteria, New York.

 Sweetback

 Sweetback was founded as a spinoff from Sade, including Stuart Matthewman, Andrew Hale, and Paul Denman with various guest vocalists.
 Their first album, Sweetback, was released October 1996.
 Their second album, Stage 2, was released on 22 June 2004.

+Personal life

+Denman has two children, including Joe Dexter, lead singer of the band Orange.